Geonkick-Synthesizer/geonkick/README.md

 ###### Shortcut Keys

 * Ctrl + r - reload default state, clean everything
-* Ctrl + k - play kick
+* Ctrl + k - play
-* Ctrl + h - hide envelope, only kick graph is shown
+* Ctrl + h - hide envelope, only the graph is shown
+* Ctrl + o - open file browser dialog
+* Ctrl + s - open save dialog
+* Ctrl + e - open export dialog
+* Ctrl + a - open about dialog

+Note: especially when running as plugin be sure the focus to be on the main Geonkick window.

 ###### Working with envelopes

 * Left double click to add a new point
 * Left click on the point and move the point
 * Right click on the point to remove it

 ###### Play the sound

-Geonkick uses Jack and will create two audio outputs and one MIDI input.
+Geonkick standalone uses  Jack and will create two audio outputs and one MIDI input.
 If audio outputs are connected there are three ways to play the sound:
    * MIDI input, for example, MIDI keyboard.
 This also will be key velocity sensitive, i.e. lower velocity corresponds to lower sound volume.
    * pressing the key 'Ctrl + k'
-   * host/LV2 or a DAW.
+   * by means of a DAW if used as LV2

 ###### Examples

-Under the directory geonkick/examples, there are some example presets that can be opened and play with.
+Under the directory geonkick/examples, it is gathered some example presets that can be opened and play with.